-Dr. Simon strongly recommends that you practice oral hygiene three times a day.
+Dr. Simon strongly recommends that you practice oral hygiene after every meal and before bedtime.
 This will help to remove any food particles that could be stuck in your braces.
 The use of floss daily is important too.
-Once we’ve placed your braces, our team will be happy to demonstrate proper brushing and flossing techniques for you.
+Once we’ve placed your braces, our team will demonstrate proper brushing and flossing techniques for you.

 How often should I attend check-ups when I’m wearing braces?